RubikX/SFU-Waitlist-Checker/README.md

 # SFU-Waitlist-Checker
-This script emails you whenever your position on the waitlist of a course changes.
+This script checks your position on the waitlist of a course.